Gary Burgess: Career

-After leaving school at age 17 he started his broadcasting career in 1992, making cups of tea from 1 a.m. until 7 a.m. during the overnight show at Blackpool's new station Radio Wave 96.5.
+After leaving school at age 17, he started his broadcasting career in 1992, making cups of tea from 1 a.m. until 7 a.m. during the overnight show at Blackpool's new station Radio Wave 96.5.
 After his shift there, he worked during the day at a call centre.
 Still age 17, he went on to host his own show.
-A few years later he got a job as a journalist in the station's newsroom, and went on to host the afternoon show, the breakfast show, and then became programme controller.
+A few years later, he got a job as a journalist in the station's newsroom, and went on to host the afternoon show, the breakfast show, and then became programme controller.
 He set the world record for the longest breakfast show, broadcasting for 76 hours and raising tens of thousands of pounds for a new local cancer facility.

 He also worked at Wire FM in Warrington, at Q96 in Renfrewshire, at Liverpool's Juice FM and as group programme controller for UTV's radio stations in the north of England.

 His first stint in the Channel Islands was in Guernsey, joining the island's only commercial radio station Island FM in 2003 as breakfast presenter and programme director, having instantly "fallen in love" with the island.

-He returned to Guernsey in January 2008, initially with no job to go to, but within a few weeks had joined BBC Radio Guernsey to cover their afternoon show, and within a month had been appointed as host of their breakfast show.
+He returned to Guernsey in January 2008, initially with no job to go to but, within a few weeks, had joined BBC Radio Guernsey to cover their afternoon show and, within a month, had been appointed as host of their breakfast show.

 Burgess made the move to ITV Channel Television's Guernsey office in 2011, and to their Jersey office in March 2012 where he began producing the nightly 6pm news programme.
 He was a finalist in the Royal Television Society Southern Awards in 2021.

 He returned to commercial radio in 2018, joining the presenting line-up at Channel 103.
 He also wrote regular columns for the Jersey Evening Post.

-On 23 September 2021 he was named 'Community Champion of the Year' in the Pride of Jersey Awards in recognition of his journalistic work throughout the COVID-19 pandemic in Jersey.
+On 23 September 2021, he was named 'Community Champion of the Year' in the Pride of Jersey Awards in recognition of his journalistic work throughout the COVID-19 pandemic in Jersey.

 Personal life

-Gary married his long-term partner Alan in 2018, becoming the first same-sex couple in Jersey to convert a civil partnership to a marriage after the island legalised same-sex marriage.
+Gary married his long-term partner Alan Stirling in 2018, becoming the first same-sex couple in Jersey to convert a civil partnership to a marriage after the island legalised same-sex marriage.
 They had held an unofficial wedding ceremony in March, before the law came into effect.